Frequently asked

 10Can I see Varloch projects in progress or completed?

 Yes.
 Completed projects with photos and brief case-studies are at /projects.
-For in-progress site visits, we can usually arrange a walkthrough of an active site with the homeowner's permission — useful if you want to see the quality of framing, services rough-in, or tanking before they're hidden behind plaster.
+For in-progress site visits, we can usually arrange a walkthrough of an active site — many of our clients are happy to allow prospective owners through, particularly at the framing and services rough-in stage where the quality of the underlying work is visible before it's hidden behind plaster.
+We coordinate it with the homeowner first.

 Question not here?